hhaamed74/Advanced-To-Do-List/README.md

 ## 📖 Description
 Advanced To-Do List is a modern and feature-rich web application designed to help you organize your daily tasks efficiently.
-It offers task categorization, priority settings, reminders, and a responsive interface to ensure productivity on any device.
+It offers task categorization, priority settings, and a responsive interface to ensure productivity on any device.
 The app uses **LocalStorage** to save your tasks so they remain available even after you close your browser.

 ---